nens/threedi-docs/source/a_releasenotes.rst

 Raster Checker
 ^^^^^^^^^^^^^^

-Raster contain important input data for 3Di rasters  an import input in models.
+Rasters contain important input data for 3Di.
 It can be a challenge to have perfectly fitting rasters with all the proper settings.
 Therefore, we introduce the Raster Checker.
 It is a tool in the 3Di toolbox of the QGIS plugin that assist the user in checking the consistency of the provided rasters.
 For example, it checks the alignment of the rasters and the correct settings for nodata values and the pixel dimensions.
 The DEM raster is taken as leading for all checks.
 The following checks are performed on all referenced raster in the Spatialite file for all global settings entries:

 1. Are all filenames of rasters within one setting_id unique?
 (3Di can handle this, but the RasterChecker not).
 2. Do the referenced rasters (in all v2_tables) exist on your machine?